allometric/models/README.md

 [`semantic-release`](https://github.com/semantic-release/semantic-release),
 a Node.js tool that facilitates semantic versioning.
 This enables a rigid release framework for new allometric models and modifications therein.

+To create a new release: `npx semantic-versionin --no-ci`